 Propagation From 3YØZ to You

-The propagation prediction videos below were created using the work of Stu, K6TU and are based on the National Oceanographic and Atmospheric Administration’s estimate of average sunspot numbers for January of 2018.
-Propagation prediction engines have difficulty predicting 160 meter propagation, since none model grayline propagation.
+The propagation prediction videos below were created using the work of Stu, K6TU, and are based on the National Oceanographic and Atmospheric Administration’s estimate of average sunspot numbers for February, 2018.
+Propagation prediction engines have difficulty predicting 160 meter propagation, since none of them model grayline propagation.
 As expected, your best opportunities for working Bouvet on 160 meters will be at sunrise and sunset, due to grayline propagation.